readium/readium-js-viewer/README.md

 **EPUB reader written in HTML, CSS and Javascript.**

-This Readium software component implements the Readium Chrome extension / app for offline reading ( https://chrome.google.com/webstore/detail/readium/fepbnnnkkadjhjahcafoaglimekefifl ), and the "cloud reader" for online e-books ( http://readium-cloudreader.divshot.io or more recently: http://development.readium.divshot.io ).
+This Readium software component implements the Readium Chrome extension / app for offline reading ( https://chrome.google.com/webstore/detail/readium/fepbnnnkkadjhjahcafoaglimekefifl ), and the "cloud reader" for online e-books ( http://development.readium.divshot.io or http://readium.divshot.io for stable versions).

 Please see https://github.com/readium/readium-shared-js for more information about the underlying rendering engine.